nuztalgia/botstrap/examples/README.md

                         Valid options are "dev" and "prod".

 options:
-  -l <str>, --ll <str>  The lowest message level to log.
-  -a, --alpha           Enable features that are currently in alpha.
+  -l <>, --log-thld <>  A value from 1-4 specifying the minimum log threshold.
+  -s <>, --status <>    Text to show in the bot's Discord profile status.
+  -a <>, --activity <>  The text preceding '--status'.
+Defaults to 'playing'.
-  --allow-pings         Allow the bot to ping people/roles.
+  -m, --mentions        Allow the bot to @mention members and/or roles.
   -t, --tokens          View/manage your saved Discord bot tokens.
   -h, --help            Display this help message.
 ```